 In his blog, Pigliucci correctly castigates the intellectual imbecility of Krauss as shown in the latter's lastest book on "nothing".
 Pigliucci realizes the conflation of "somehting with nothing" is seen commonly in the works of contemporary physicists: "I don’t know what’s the matter with physicists these days.
 It used to be that they were an intellectually sophisticated bunch, with the likes of Einstein and Bohr doing not only brilliant scientific research, but also interested, respectful of, and conversant in other branches of knowledge, particularly philosophy.
 These days it is much more likely to encounter physicists like Steven Weinberg or Stephen Hawking, who merrily go about dismissing philosophy for the wrong reasons, and quite obviously out of a combination of profound ignorance and hubris (the two often go together, as I’m sure Plato would happily point out).
 The latest such bore is Lawrence Krauss, of Arizona State University."

 Pigliucci observes: "Here is another gem from this brilliant (as a physicist) moron: “Philosophy is a field that, unfortunately, reminds me of that old Woody Allen joke, ‘those that can’t do, teach, and those that can’t teach, teach gym.'
 And the worst part of philosophy is the philosophy of science; the only people, as far as I can tell, that read work by philosophers of science are other philosophers of science.
-It has no impact on physics what so ever. ... they have every right to feel threatened, because science progresses and philosophy doesn’t.
+It has no impact on physics what so ever. ... they have every right to feel threatened, because science progresses and philosophy doesn’t.”

-not to solve scientific problems — we’ve got science for that (Julia and I explain what philosophers of science do here).
+Okay, to begin with, it is fair to point out that the only people who read works in theoretical physics are theoretical physicists, so by Krauss’ own reasoning both fields are largely irrelevant to everybody else (they aren’t, of course).
+Second, once again, the business of philosophy (of science, in particular) is not to solve scientific problems — we’ve got science for that (Julia and I explain what philosophers of science do here).
 To see how absurd Krauss’ complaint is just think of what it would sound like if he had said that historians of science haven’t solved a single puzzle in theoretical physics.
 That’s because historians do history, not science.
 When was the last time a theoretical physicist solved a problem in history, pray?"

 Pigliucci's remarks are of common sense.
 In any person who is not affected by hidden irrationality factors would understand those points.
 But these points are clearly beyond Krauss' intellectual powers.
 He simply cannot grasp them.